qbzzt/etherdocs/why.md

 collateral.
 Also, both sides are required to keep records of payments to make sure the other side isn't cheating.
 This friction makes lending more risky and borrowing more expensive.

-Using Ethereum it is possible to create a public loan contract.
-If the courts accept it as sufficient evidence, title to the collateral can be represented by a [non-fungible token](https://en.wikipedia.org/wiki/Non-fungible_token).
-Then the Ethereum contract can handle the details:
+Using Ethereum it is possible to create a public loan contract (in Ethereum the word contract is used for an independent piece of software that runs on the blockchain).
+Title to the collateral can be represented by a [non-fungible token](https://en.wikipedia.org/wiki/Non-fungible_token).
+The Ethereum contract can handle almost all the details:

 1. The lender sends a message to the contract with:
    - The identity of the borrower